gloose/15-466-f22-clockwork/README.md

 * HEALTH: When this drops to 0, ALIVE is set to FALSE.

 * HEALTH_MAX: Maximum value of the HEALTH property.
+Archer and wizard have 60, healer has 80, warrior has 100, Rupol has 160, and Fargoth has 240.

 * DEFENSE: Reduces damage taken from attacks.

+* POWER: (Warrior, archer, and monsters only) Determines damage dealt by attacking or shooting.
+Warrior, archer, and Fargoth have 20, Rupol has 30.

+* ARROWS: (Archer only) When this drops to 0, the archer can no longer shoot.
+Starts at 8.

 #### If statements